 For all positions we offer a competitive salary and a generous benefits package, including: full health and dental for you and your dependents (choice of CareFirst Platinum POS, Gold or Silver PPO plans), retirement account, short and long term disability insurance, life and accident insurance, paid time off, and 10 federal holidays.

-To ensure that we consider your application, craft a concise resume that succinctly describes your primary skills and relevant expertise and send to email@example.com.
+To ensure that we consider your application it is important that you are able to follow instructions; craft a concise resume that succinctly describes your primary skills and relevant expertise and send to firstname.lastname@example.org.

 Lexical Intelligence provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.